-During the year, the balance of the Company's loan to its immediate parent company, AGH, has reduced by £50m from £1,268m at 31 December 2019 to £1.218m at 31 December 2020.
-The reduction was settled via an annual repayment in cash of £50m.
+During the year, the balance of the Company's loan to its immediate parent company, AGH, has reduced from £1,218 million at 31 December 2020 to £500 million at 31 December 2021.
+The reduction was settled via an annual repayment in cash of £50 million and additional repayments of £668 million following the disposal by AGH of certain non-UK operations of the Group.